ufal/npfl138/exam/questions.md

-- Considering a Fast-RCNN architecture, draw overall network architecture, explain what a RoI-pooling layer is, show how the network parametrizes bounding boxes and write down the loss.
+- Considering a Fast-RCNN architecture, draw overall network architecture, explain what a RoI-pooling layer is, show how the network parametrizes bounding boxes and write down the complete loss.
 Finally, describe non-maximum suppression and how the Fast-RCNN prediction is performed.
 [10]

-- Considering a Faster-RCNN architecture, describe the region proposal network (what are anchors, architecture including both heads, how are the coordinates of proposals parametrized, what does the loss look like).
+- Considering a Faster-RCNN architecture, describe the region proposal network (what are anchors, architecture including both heads, how are the coordinates of proposals parametrized, what does the complete loss look like).
 [10]

-- Considering Mask-RCNN architecture, describe the additions to a Faster-RCNN architecture (the RoI-Align layer, the new mask-producing head).
+- Considering Mask-RCNN architecture, describe the additions to a Faster-RCNN architecture (the RoI-Align layer, the new mask-producing head, its loss).
 [5]

 - Write down the focal loss with class weighting, including the commonly used hyperparameter values and how the class weighting works for a given class.
 [5]